jas-dev/aws-game-telemetry/README.md

 This solution is designed to handle data ingestion through an API Gateway, protected by a Web Application Firewall to mitigate common web app attacks, exploits, and bots.
 The architecture is serverless and event-driven.
 Client requests are authenticated via Lambda authorizer against IAM, with authorization using API keys.
 Application configuration data stored and API keys for registered apps are kept in DynamoDB.

-I was inspired to adapt this solution as a project after being asked about it during an interview.
+I was inspired to adapt this reference architecture solution as a project after being asked about it during an interview.
 I was asked through a governance and security lens, and it got me thinking deeply about the architecture as a whole; I did some research and found [AWS guidance](https://aws.amazon.com/solutions/implementations/game-analytics-pipeline/) and templates for this exact project.

-The architecture diagram you see here represents my desire to shift the focus slighly by abstracting away from the code enough to incorporate GRC and Security Architecture, while still describing the interactions and considerations between services as whole.
-With such a cool serverless event-driven solution, zooming out like this gives is a great opportunity to demonstrate the importance and benefits of building GRC and Security best practices into your foundations.
+The architecture diagram you see here represents my desire to overlay GRC and Security Architecture, while still describing the interactions and considerations between services as whole.
+Zooming out like this gives is a great opportunity to demonstrate the importance and benefits of building GRC and Security best practices into your foundations.

 ## Nice options
 Integrating Kinesis with the game client allows authentication and authorization using a Cognito Identity Pool to provide temporary credentials for API access, and no longer requires the API gateway solution.